laravel/lumen-docs/errors.md

 <a name="logging"></a>
 ## Logging

 The Lumen logging facilities provide a simple layer on top of the powerful [Monolog](http://github.com/seldaek/monolog) library.
-By default, Lumen is configured to create a single log file for your application entitled `lumen.log` which is stored in the `storage/logs` directory.
+By default, Lumen is configured to create a single log file for your application which is stored in the `storage/logs` directory.
 You may write information to the logs using the `Log` facade:

     <?php